 With Love, from India

-It's our pleasure and honor to welcome Rama Sundar Ranganathan, an Indian classical vocalist who has trained for many years under eminent gurus such as Smt.
+It's my pleasure and honor to welcome Rama Sundar Ranganathan, an Indian classical vocalist who has trained for many years under eminent gurus such as Smt.
 Prema Raghavachari, Vidushi Shanti Sharma and Pt.
 Tejpal Singh.
 As a fan of this website, she kindly offered to contribute with a devotional song called a bhajan.

 Rama sings in the spirit of roohdari (soulfulness) and roohaniyat (spirituality).
 She likes her music to touch her listeners by evoking moods and emotions.
 Here, her bhajan is a tribute to the Ganga, the famous river revered by millions of Indians.